-Laboratory Analysis of Musts & Wines 54 hours lecture; 54 hours total
+Laboratory Analysis of Musts & Wines

 An introduction to winery laboratory practices, including basic principles, techniques and common methods of analysis for musts and wines.
 Students learn laboratory methods used to determine when to add amendments to wines and how to stabilize and clarify wines.